meeetj/Fabric-Better-Ladders/README.md

 # Better Ladders

 This mod has one single purpose:\
-It changes the vanilla ladder model to be 3D and placeable anywhere without any supporting blocks.
+It changes the vanilla ladder model to be placeable anywhere without any supporting blocks.
 No need to mess around with barrier blocks anymore.

 ![](https://github.com/meeetj/Fabric-Better-Ladders/blob/master/img/pic.PNG)